vsg-dev/VulkanSceneGraph/INSTALL.md

 ---

-## Quick guide to build and install the VSG from the command line:
+## Quick guide to build and install the VSG for Unix from the command line:

 Command line instructions for default build of static library (.a/.lib) in source: